UKPLab/sentence-transformers/README.md

 ```
 Query: A man is eating pasta.
 Top 5 most similar sentences in corpus:
+A man is eating food.
+(Score: 0.5777)
 A man is eating a piece of bread.
-(Score: 0.8518)
+(Score: 0.4986)
-A man is eating a food.
-(Score: 0.8020)
-A monkey is playing drums.
-(Score: 0.4167)
 A man is riding a horse.
-(Score: 0.2621)
+(Score: 0.1581)
 A man is riding a white horse on an enclosed ground.
-(Score: 0.2379)
+(Score: 0.1474)
+Two men pushed carts through the woods.
+(Score: 0.0992)

 Query: Someone in a gorilla costume is playing a set of drums.
 Top 5 most similar sentences in corpus:
 A monkey is playing drums.
-(Score: 0.8514)
+(Score: 0.6435)
 A man is eating a piece of bread.
-(Score: 0.3671)
+(Score: 0.1719)
-A man is eating a food.
-(Score: 0.3559)
+A man is eating food.
+(Score: 0.1240)
-A man is riding a horse.
-(Score: 0.3153)
+A man is riding a white horse on an enclosed ground.
+(Score: 0.0706)
-The girl is carrying a baby.
-(Score: 0.2589)
+A cheetah is running behind its prey.
+(Score: 0.0352)

 Query: A cheetah chases prey on across a field.
 Top 5 most similar sentences in corpus:
 A cheetah is running behind its prey.
-(Score: 0.9073)
+(Score: 0.7769)
-Two men pushed carts through the woods.
-(Score: 0.3896)
+A man is riding a white horse on an enclosed ground.
+(Score: 0.2485)
 A man is riding a horse.
-(Score: 0.3789)
+(Score: 0.2116)
-A man is riding a white horse on an enclosed ground.
-(Score: 0.3544)
 A monkey is playing drums.
-(Score: 0.3435)
+(Score: 0.1820)
+Two men pushed carts through the woods.
+(Score: 0.0869)
 ```